msp-strath/three-times/content/basics/blocks.md

 (the equation)
 requires the same number of names.
 That is,
-unless we are doing partial application, which is outside the basics.
+unless we are doing partial application---which is outside the basics.

 ## Coda